News|Articles|February 12, 2026

 FDA Accepts sNDA for Photodynamic Therapy in Superficial Basal Cell Carcinoma

-FDA accepts Ameluz PDT sNDA for superficial basal cell carcinoma, with strong phase 3 clearance data and September 2026 decision deadline.
+FDA accepts Ameluz PDT sNDA for superficial basal cell carcinoma, with strong phase 3 clearance data and a September 2026 decision deadline.

 Addressing the Prevalence of sBCC